atubak400/Jenkins-Fundamentals/README.md

 ![Install Jenkins](./img/6.png)
 <span style="color:gray">_Retrieves the admin password.
 Paste it into the Jenkins web UI setup page to unlock Jenkins and complete the initial configuration._</span>

-# If you're on aws ec2
+## Installing Jenkins on a Virtual Machine

 > Update system packages